Renaissance Symposium XV

 If you have any questions or would like additional information, please contact Beth Rich by email Beth.Rich@litcounsel.org or by phone 212.724.4128.

-The Litigation Counsel of America’s Annual New York Renaissance Dinner will be be held at Gallaghers Steakhouse on Thursday, December 5.
+The Litigation Counsel of America’s Annual New York Renaissance Dinner will be held at Gallaghers Steakhouse on Thursday, December 5.

 Originally, a “speakeasy” launched by Ziegfeld girl Helen Gallagher in 1927, and according to legend, Broadway’s first steakhouse, Gallaghers promises a New York experience from start to finish.
 The restaurant is conveniently located in the heart of the Theater District on West 52nd Street between Broadway and 8th Avenue.